Natali-bali/supermarket_simulation/README.md

 In first notebook Supermarket EDA and plotting i explored our input data, created extra features, made plots and saved new dataframe in xlsx/clean_xl_final.csv

-In second notebook i created matrices for probabiliy vectores for prob of entering first location, prob of next move, prob of time client spent at each location.
+In second notebook i created matrices of probability vectors for prob of entering first location, prob of next move, prob of time client spent at each location.

 To create simulation i generated 2 classes: